-Both the arguments by Deser (1993) and the model of Chiang and Zebiak (2000) take the ABL wind profiles for granted.
-Which is to say that the wind profiles are not determined by their arguments.
+Both the arguments by Deser (1993) and the model of Chiang and Zebiak (2000) take the ABL wind profiles for granted, which is to say that the wind profiles are not determined by their arguments.
 As a result their explanations as to the origins of the asymmetry in the friction coefficients, while plausible, are proximate.
-Moreover, because neither study addresses the theoretical basis for the RFM approximation (Lindzen and Nigam, 1987; Neelin, 1988), neither tackles the apparent paradox whereby the attribution of differences between ε_x and ε_y is to processes which are formally neglected in most attempts to justify RFM models in the first place.
+Moreover, because neither study addresses the theoretical basis for the RFM approximation (Lindzen and Nigam 1987; Neelin 1988), neither tackles the apparent paradox whereby the attribution of differences between $\varepsilon_x$ and $\varepsilon_y$ is to processes that are formally neglected in most attempts to justify RFM models in the first place.

-The purpose of this work is to revisit these issues and answer these questions.
-We frame our study about an examination of the ability of generalized Ekman balances to explain the ABL wind-budget over the tropical oceans.
+The purpose of this work is to revisit these issues and to answer these questions.
+We frame our study about an examination of the ability of generalized Ekman balances to explain the ABL wind budget over the tropical oceans.
 In particular we are interested in understanding and clarifying the role of entrainment in such balances.
-Our motivation is twofold: First it is clear that in some neighborhood of the equator entrainment must contribute at leading order to balances that resemble (1).
+Our motivation is twofold: first it is clear that in some neighborhood of the equator entrainment must contribute at leading order to balances that resemble (1).
 Second, we want to clarify the theoretical basis for the ARFM, which, while often justified in reference to entrainment, fails to systematically incorporate this effect.
-We proceed as follows: in §2 we introduce the mixed layer model, and show that for uniform parameter values it provides a remarkable description of the surface winds.
-The explicit inclusion of vertical mixing of momentum into the ABL is a critical component which both improves the skill of the model and provides a rational basis for interpreting previous results.
-In §3 we derive a linearized version of the model which retains the entrainment effect and also demonstrates marked skill.
-Lastly in §4 we briefly explore the behavior of a somewhat more complicated model of the ABL wind, one that accounts for its vertical structure.
+We proceed as follows: in section 2 we introduce the mixed-layer model, and show that for uniform parameter values it provides a remarkable description of the surface winds.
+The explicit inclusion of vertical mixing of momentum into the ABL is a critical component that both improves the skill of the model and provides a rational basis for interpreting previous results.
+In section 3 we derive a linearized version of the model that retains the entrainment effect and also demonstrates marked skill.
+Last, in section 4 we briefly explore the behavior of a somewhat more complicated model of the ABL wind, one that accounts for its vertical structure.
 This allows us to explore the physical distinction between the bulk and surface values of the wind and the implication of this distinction on our findings.

-2. Mixed Layer Analysis
+2. Mixed-layer analysis